sfdx-isv/sfdx-falcon-appx-demo-kit/README.md

 ## Step Six: Run a Test Build

-Change into the ADK project directory you just created, then run `sfdx falcon:adk:install`.`
+Change into the ADK project directory you just created, then run `sfdx falcon:adk:install`.
+Do so by entering the following:

 ```
 $ cd uc-demo-app